Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Introduction

 \subsection{Related Work}

-Time–space tradeoffs arise for many problems: the more states available, the shorter the stabilization time.
-For example, the time–space tradeoff of the (non-self-stabilizing) leader election problem was intensively studied from 2015 to 2020.
-As the name implies, the leader election problem requires exactly one agent to output ‘L’ (leader), while all others output ‘F’ (follower).
-Doty and Soloveichik~\cite{DS18} proved that any $O(1)$-state protocol requires $\Omega(n)$ expected time to solve leader election (DISC 2015), establishing the time-optimality of the two-state protocol by Angluin et~al.~\cite{AAD+06}, which stabilizes in $O(n)$ expected time.
-Simultaneously, Alistarh and Gelashvili~\cite{AG18} presented a protocol using $O(\log^3 n)$ states and achieving $O(\log^3 n)$ expected time (ICALP 2015).
-Subsequent work~\cite{AAE+17, BCER17, AAG18, GS20, GSU18, SOI+20} successively improved these upper bounds from 2017 to 2019.
-Finally, Berenbrink, Giakkoupis, and Kling~\cite{BGK20} presented an $O(\log\log n)$-state and $O(\log n)$-expected-time protocol (STOC 2020).
-This protocol is both time- and space-optimal, owing to two lower bounds: Alistarh, Aspnes, Eisenstat, Gelashvili, and Rivest~\cite{AAE+17} showed that any protocol with fewer than $\tfrac{1}{2}\log\log n$ states requires $\Omega(n^2/\poly(\log n))$ expected time; and Sudo and Masuzawa~\cite{SM20} proved that any protocol requires $\Omega(\log n)$ states.\footnote{The latter lower bound goes beyond the simple coupon-collector argument, as it must handle initial configurations with all agents in the follower state.}
+Time–space tradeoffs arise for many problems in population protocols: the more states available, the shorter the stabilization time.
+The tradeoff for (non-self-stabilizing) leader election was intensively studied between 2015 and 2020.
+In this problem, exactly one agent must output `L' (leader) and all others `F' (follower).
+Doty and Soloveichik~\cite{DS18} proved that any $O(1)$-state protocol requires $\Omega(n)$ expected time, establishing the time-optimality of the two-state protocol of \cite{AAD+06}, which stabilizes in $O(n)$ expected time.
+Alistarh and Gelashvili~\cite{AG18} gave a protocol with $O(\log^3 n)$ states and $O(\log^3 n)$ expected time, and subsequent work~\cite{AAE+17, BCER17, AAG18, BKKO18, GS20, GSU18, SOI+20} progressively improved these bounds.
+Finally, Berenbrink, Giakkoupis, and Kling~\cite{BGK20} obtained an $O(\log\log n)$-state and $O(\log n)$-expected-time protocol, which is optimal in both time and space.
+Optimality follows from two lower bounds: $o(n^2/\poly(\log n))$ expected time requires at least $\tfrac{1}{2}\log\log n$ states~\cite{AAE+17}, and $\Omega(\log n)$ expected time is necessary~\cite{SM20}.\footnote{The latter bound goes beyond the simple coupon-collector argument, since all agents may initially be in the follower state.}